naorlivne/dcos-docs/1.8/usage/storage/persistent-volume.md

 <a name="stateful-sql"></a>
 ## Running stateful MySQL on Marathon

-The default MySQL docker image does not allow you to change the data folder.
+The default MySQL Docker image does not allow you to change the data folder.
 Since we cannot define a persistent volume with an absolute nested `containerPath` like `/var/lib/mysql`, we need to configure a workaround to set up a docker mount from hostPath `mysqldata` (relative to the Mesos sandbox) to `/var/lib/mysql` (the path that MySQL attempts to read/write):

 ```json
 {